 Total drilling to date on the Jumping Josephine Project equals 26,115 metres in 165 drill holes.
+No field work was conducted in 2015 or 2016.
 The Jumping Josephine project is currently under review.

 Ben Whiting, P.Geo., is the Qualified Person, as defined in National Instrument 43-101, and takes responsibility for the technical disclosure in this report with regards to the Jumping Josephine Property.

-Results of Operations for the Three Months Ended January 31, 2016 and 2015
+Results of Operations for the Three Months ended January 31, 2017 and 2016:

-The Company incurred exploration expenses amounting to \$608,129, which was approximately seven per cent higher than the \$588,284 incurred in the third quarter of fiscal 2015.
-The third quarter expenses consisted of drilling recovery \$107,254, geological costs of \$237,271, assay costs of \$8,304 and other general exploration costs of \$255,300.
-The expenditures in the quarter reflect primarily initial surface work and drilling on the newly-optioned Sandra Escobar property, whereas in the comparative quarter of the previous year, the expenditures were incurred on the Los Crestones property.
+During the third quarter of fiscal 2017, the Company incurred exploration expenses amounting to \$791,408, which was 30 percent higher than the \$608,129 incurred in the third quarter of fiscal 2016.
+The third quarter expenses consisted of drilling costs of \$252,594, geological costs of \$329,274, assay costs of \$17,466 and other general exploration costs of \$192,074.
+The significant increase was due to higher expenditures for geological staff, geophysical, resource estimation and drilling on Sandra Escobar property during this quarter.